 - Ted P. Fritz, J.D., Vice Chancellor, Public Safety & Emergency Management

-- Lt.
-David Basile and Det.
+- Commander David Basile and Det.
+Sgt.
 Pat Laughlin, Pitt Police Investigations Unit

 - Dr. Karin Asher, EdD, Associate Director of the Career Center; Student Affairs

 - Jennifer Seng, J.D., Associate General Counsel, Legal Advisor

 - Stan O'Loughlin, J.D., Associate Legal Counsel, Student Affairs, International Engagement

 - Dr. Jay Darr, University Counseling Center